 When it comes down to it, in order to do anything difficult, one must be determined.
 Challenging things never happen as a result of good intentions alone.
 If it’s going to happen, you must be resolved in your inner person that it’s going to happen and you give yourself no backdoor.

 But do you ever wonder how determination fits into the Christian life?
-Personally, I think the importance of willpower gets overlooked.
-For some reason, it just doesn’t sound very spiritual.
-Maybe we avoid it because it sounds too self-helpish.
+Personally, I think the importance of determination, aka willpower, gets overlooked.
+Is this because it doesn’t sound very spiritual?
+Maybe we avoid the concept of willpower because it sounds too self-helpish.

 We understand that it is not possible to simply will ourselves into better standing with God.
 Human willpower has no part in God’s plan of salvation.
 We are saved only by His grace.
 If we could be reconciled with God by sheer determination, then Christ died for no reason.
 Truth is, it was the determination of Jesus that changed the game.
 It was His unflinching sacrifice on our behalf that gave humanity a second chance.